 Edgar Allen Poe wrote perhaps the greatest bondage short story ever ("The Cask of Amontillado," although "The Pit

-and the Pendulum" is a very close second), and the late Lou Reed wrote perhaps the greatest bondage song ever
+and the Pendulum" is a very close second), and Lou Reed wrote perhaps the greatest bondage song ever ("Venus

-("Venus in Furs"), so the combination on The Raven obviously belongs here.
-The words are somewhat revised on
+in Furs"), so the combination on The Raven obviously belongs here.
+The words are somewhat revised on this

 Lou Reed and Metallica - Mistress Dread